micro/micro/README.md

 $ consul agent -dev -advertise=127.0.0.1
 ```

-Alternatively you can use multicast DNS with the built in MDNS registry.
+Alternatively we can use multicast DNS with the built in MDNS registry for a zero dependency configuration.
 Just pass `--registry=mdns` to the below commands e.g. `server --registry=mdns` or `micro --registry=mdns list services`.

 Run the greeter example app
 ```shell